Columbus Expungement Attorney

 As you might expect, applying to have your criminal record expunged requires quite a lot of paperwork.
 From requesting documentation from the county clerk to submitting the formal application to the court, the administrative load can sometimes feel neverending.

-Fortunately, when you hire the Koenig & Owen, LLC, legal team, you won’t need to worry about completing a sizable stack of paperwork.
+Fortunately, when you hire the James D. Owen, LLC, legal team, you won’t need to worry about completing a sizable stack of paperwork.
 Our experienced attorneys and paralegals will handle all of your administrative needs on your behalf.

 Represent You at Your Expungement Hearing